Not20913/TimWang/README.md

 > ### [Essay: Addressing the Ecological Crisis](https://github.com/Not20913/TimWang/blob/341c1c956fee50336339cb225bb6d832176c5202/Tim%20Wang%20-%20Addressing%20the%20Ecological%20Crisis.pdf)

 Wellbeing is arguably what all living things strive for.
 Unfortunately, human activities are causing a global decline of wellbeing – the ecological crisis.
 These essays discusses some key causes and potential cures of the ecological crisis, guided by discussions in a remarkable introductory environmental science course I took.
-These essays are reflections of my ecological thinking and demonstrates effective communication.
+These essays are reflections of my ecological thinking and demonstrations of effective communication skills.

 ## Portfolio: Statistics and Data Science